The Breed Standard

 Plumage: Semi-hard, of fine texture; profuse feathering to be deprecated.

-The Black Black, with beetle-green sheen in abundance.
+Male and female plumage: Black, with beetle-green sheen in abundance.

 SCALE OF POINTS